Tree automata and pigeonhole classes of matroids: II: Pigeonhole classes

 Hence $r_{M}(U)+r_{M}(E(M)-U)-r(M)>\lambda$, and we have a contradiction to $\lambda_{M}(U)\leq \lambda$. \end{proof}

 \Cref{lounge-II} is concerned with matroid algorithms.
-For the purposes of measuring the efficiency of these algorithms, we restrict our attention to matroid classes where there is a succinct representation, such as graphic matroids or finite-field representable matroids.
+For the purposes of measuring the efficiency of these algorithms, we restrict our attention to matroid classes where there is a succinct representation, such as graphic matroids or finite-field-representable matroids.

 \begin{definition} Let \mcal{M} be a class of matroids.
-A \emph{succinct representation} of \mcal{M} is a relation, $\Delta$, from \mcal{M} into the set of finite binary strings.
+A \emph{succinct representation} of \mcal{M} is a relation, $\Delta$, from \mcal{M} into the set of finite binary strings, along with a polynomial-time Turing Machine.
 We write $\Delta(M)$ to indicate any string in the image of $M\in \mcal{M}$.
-We insist that there is a polynomial $p$ and a Turing Machine which, when given any input $(\Delta(M),X)$, where $M\in\mcal{M}$ and $X$ is a subset of $E(M)$, will return an answer to the question ``Is $X$ independent in $M$?" in time bounded by $p(|E(M)|)$. \end{definition}
+The Turing machine must, when given any input $(\Delta(M),X)$ where $M\in\mcal{M}$ and $X$ is a subset of $E(M)$, correctly answer the question ``Is $X$ independent in $M$?". \end{definition}

-Note that the length of the string $\Delta(M)$ is no more than $p(|E(M)|)$.
-A graph provides a succinct representation of a graphic matroid, and a matrix provides a succinct representation of a finite-field representable matroid.
+If the Turing Machine operates in time bounded by at most $p(n)$ on any input of length $n$, where $p$ is some polynomial, then it follows that the length of the string $\Delta(M)$ is no more than $p(|E(M)|)$.
+A graph provides a succinct representation of a graphic matroid, and a matrix provides a succinct representation of a finite-field-representable matroid.

+\begin{proposition} Let $\Delta$ be a succinct representation of \mcal{M}, a class of matroids.
+For each positive integer $\lambda$ let $\mcal{M}_{\lambda}$ be $\{M\in\mcal{M}\colon \bw(M)\leq \lambda\}$.
+Let $f$ be a function from positive integers to positive integers.
+Assume there is an algorithm which when given a positive integer $\lambda$ will produce a tree automaton $A_{\lambda}$ in time bounded by $f(\lambda)$.
+Assume also there is an algorithm which when given $(\Delta(M),\lambda)$ for $M\in\mcal{M}_{\lambda}$ will produce a parse tree for $M$ relative to $A_{\lambda}$ in time bounded by $f(\lambda)|\Delta(M)|^{c}$, where $c$ is a constant.
+Let $\psi$ be a sentence in \cmso.
+We can test whether matroids in \mcal{M} satisfy $\psi$ using an algorithm that is fixed-parameter tractable with respect to branch-width.
+Furthermore, \mcal{M} is pigeonhole. \end{proposition}